TeemuKoivisto/map-of-finland/README.md

 But thank you [Tomi](https://github.com/tomimick) for already figuring this out for me in the `mapcolorizer` repo.
 There's a [nifty script](https://github.com/tomimick/mapcolorizer/blob/master/data-finland/data-raw/conv.py) there that loops through the geometries, computes polygon areas and reduces their count.
 But since at least my GeoJSON was in different shape than Tomi's I had to recreate the script.
 Wasn't too bad though so thanks again Tomi.

 Running `./cut-small-polys.py` should cut away all the smallest polygons from the clipped municipality GeoJSON and output it to `kuntarajat-cut.json`.
 Remember to set the file names correctly if you wish to try the script.

+BUT as I noticed running this script for regions still generates a massive file of complicated polygons.
+Municipality-map was in tolerable limits (<1 MB) but region map too big (~12 MB).
+In order to reduce the size I used command line tool called `ogr2ogr` that comes with GDAL library.
+After installing that you should run `ogr2ogr kuntarajat-2018-2.json kuntarajat-2018.json -simplify 0.01` to simplify the borders.
+Region-map's size was reduced to 188 kB so 99% reduction.
+Nice.
+From user's perspective the map is almost identical.

 And that's it!
 I hope I saved a couple hours (or days) of your life trying to comprehend all this mess.
 So what was I even supposed to do with this map?
 Humm...